Český Těšín: History

 The first written mention of Těšín is from 1155, when a castle called Tescin was mentioned in a deed of Pope Adrian IV.
 In 1290, the settlement was first referred to as a town.

 The area was originally a small western suburb of the town of Cieszyn, the capital of the Duchy of Cieszyn, which was established in 1290, during the fragmentation of Poland into smaller duchies.
 It was ruled by the Piast dynasty until 1653, and by the Habsburg dynasty afterwards.
 Under Austrian rule, it was known under its Germanized name Teschen.
 It was known for its national and cultural diversity, consisting mostly of German, Polish, Jewish and Czech communities.
 In 1849, the western part of Teschen was home to only 14.9% of the town's total population: in 1880 24% and in 1910 33.4%.
 There was also a small but lively Hungarian community in the town, mostly officers and administrative workers.

 From 1870 (when the Košice–Bohumín Railway was put into operation) until 1914, there was a construction boom and the districts that forms the today's Český Těšín were built.

 According to the Austrian census of 1910, Teschen had 22,489 inhabitants, 13,254 (61.5%) of them were German-speaking, 6,832 (31.7%) were Polish-speaking and 1,437 (6.6%) were Czech-speaking.
 The most populous religious groups were Roman Catholics with 15,138 (67.3%) followed by Protestants with 5,174 (23%) and the Jews with 2,112 (9.4%).

 Following the fall of Austria-Hungary, Czech and Polish local governments were established.
 Both of them claimed that the whole of Cieszyn Silesia belonged to Czechoslovakia or Poland respectively.
 To calm down the friction which developed, the local governments concluded an interim agreement on division of the area running along ethnic lines.
 The division line imposed by the interim agreement was seen as unacceptable by the central Czechoslovak government, mainly because the crucial railway connecting the Czech lands with eastern Slovakia was controlled by Poland, and access to that railway was vital for Czechoslovakia at that time.

-Despite the division being only interim, Poland decided to organize elections to the Sejm (Polish parliament) in the area.
+Despite the division being only interim, Poland decided to organise elections to the Sejm (Polish parliament) in the area.
 To prevent this, Czechoslovakia decided to attack the Polish part of the region on 23 January 1919.
 After the Polish–Czechoslovak War, Czechoslovakia forced Poland, which was at that time at war also with the West Ukrainian National Republic, to withdraw from the larger part of the area.
 After a ceasefire, the entire area was divided by the decision of the Spa Conference from July 1920, thus in practice creating the Trans-Olza area, leaving a sizable Polish minority on the Czech side and dividing the town of Cieszyn between the two states.